adithya-s-k/MoLE/README.md

 # MoLE(Mixture of Lora Experts)
-MoLE is a novel approach to fine-tuning large language models (LLMs) for multiple tasks simultaneously, leveraging the concept of specialized "Lora" adapters that dynamically adapt the base model's behavior based on task requirements.
-MoLE is designed to enhance the versatility and performance of pre-trained LLMs by incorporating task-specific/language specific LoRA adapters.
-These LoRA adapters are automatically selected and merged with the base model during inference, guided by a task classifier trained during the fine-tuning process.
+MoLE is a novel approach to fine-tuning large language models (LLMs) for multiple tasks simultaneously, leveraging the concept of specialized LoRA adapters that dynamically adapt the base model's behavior based on task requirements.
+MoLE is designed to enhance the versatility and performance of pre-trained LLMs by incorporating task-specific/language-specific adapters.
+These adapters are automatically selected and merged with the base model during inference, guided by a task classifier trained during the fine-tuning process.

 <table>
   <tr>